paulstroet/vu_course/index.md

 Now, instead of manually counting the valence words, we can rely on sentiment and emotion dictionaries, in which lists of valence loaded words are collected.

 #### Knowledge clip
-Please find the knowledge clip for the first week here (link will follow), in which the importance of cleaning text data (stemming, removing stop-words, etc.) is addressed.
+Please find the knowledge clip for the first week here (link will follow), in which the importance of cleaning text data (stemming, removing stop-words, etc.) is addressed, and how to do this in an automated and fast fashion.

 * * *